Publish modules to the BSR

 BSR commit squashing

-When you push a commit to the BSR, it compares it to the existing HEAD of each label in the module and attempts to squash it to avoid creating commits with the same content and dependencies.
-This is especially useful for organizations that have Buf integrated into their Git CI workflows.
+of each label in the module and attempts to squash it to avoid creating commits with the same content and dependencies.

-Because most Git commits don't change your Protobuf files, creating new BSR commits for them would add unwanted noise.
+Because most Git commits don't change your Protobuf files, creating new BSR commits for them adds unwanted noise.
 Instead, if the commit can be squashed, the BSR does so and returns the ID of the latest BSR commit where the schema actually had changes, which is the commit that it's squashing into.

 Interaction with policy checks

-The commit that represents the existing HEAD of a label differs depending on whether policy checks are enabled.
-Because policy checks have the concept of a "resolved" commit, the BSR evaluates the commit's state in the policy check workflow when determining which commit is HEAD:
+Because policy checks have the concept of a "resolved" commit, the BSR evaluates the commit's state in the policy check workflow when determining which commit is HEAD

-• If they're enabled, it uses the true latest commit in the label (regardless of review state)
+- If they're enabled, it uses the true latest commit in the label (regardless of review state)

-• If they're are disabled, it uses the commit that the label resolves to (excludes "pending" and "rejected" commits)
+- If they're are disabled, it uses the commit that the label resolves to (excludes "pending" and "rejected" commits)

 This may seem backwards, but allows the BSR to properly squash if policy checks have been enabled and later disabled.
-Otherwise, a new commit could match an existing "pending" or "rejected" commit and would stay stuck in that state, requiring a content change to move it to "resolved".
+Otherwise, a new commit could match an existing "pending" or "rejected" commit and stay stuck in that state, requiring a content change to move it to "resolved".

 Interaction with labels